Walter Ratliff’s excellent book discusses the journey Helena took

 [by Charles H. Spurgeon, 1834-1892, translated from German translation]

 He often speaks of his loved ones who have gone before him, and how scattered they are, sunk in their graves.
 One son [Peter Graewe #265719] died in Russia at two years of age.
-The other, [Heinrich Graewe #265718] at 19 years of age, died on the trip to Asia after we had been traveling by wagon for 18 weeks.
-The winter was quickly approaching and we stayed in the city of Tashkent for the winter, where we all got typhoid fever.
-He had to die from it after he was laid up for 40 days.
+The other [Heinrich Graewe #265718], at 19 years of age, died on the trip to Asia after we had been traveling by wagon for 18 weeks.
+The winter was quickly approaching and we stayed in the city of Tashkent for the winter, where we all got typhoid fever and he had to die from it after he was laid up for 40 days.
 He was buried in a cemetery for soldiers.

-Then a year later, when we were still on the trip, his dear wife, our beloved mother [Katharina Giesbrecht #265703], became very sick.
-She was so sick when she had to ride in the wagon for several weeks, then on camels through the desert, which was almost impossible, then on an open barge on the water.
+Then in about a year, but while we were still on the trip, his dear wife, our much beloved mother [Katharina Giesbrecht #265703], became very sick.
+She was so sick when she had to ride in the wagon for several weeks, then further on camels through the desert, which was almost impossible, then further on an open barge on the water.
 Then she died and was buried in a wild forest in the country.
 And we drove on and never saw her grave again.

-He has had an eventful life so far, and that affects his spirit.
-He has now journeyed together with this second mother [Anna Schmidt #86923] for 29 years, and almost 25 years with the first.
+He has had a turbulent life in the past, and that affects his spirit.
+He has now journeyed together with this second mother [Anna Schmidt #86923] for 29 years, and nearly 25 years with the first.
 They can still care for themselves, which is a great blessing.

 But I want to stop.
-Please excuse me that this has become too long.
-I didn’t want to, but maybe it’s because I’m so alone today, and went on longer than I normally would.
+Please excuse that this has become too long: I didn’t want to, but maybe it’s because I’m so alone today, and went on longer than I normally would have.
 (We don't think anyone will mind.
-Ed.)
+Editor.)